How Old is Canada Really?

 If we judge Canada’s origin by when humans first settled there, it would be thousands of years old.
-Scientists have not reached a firm conclusion on where First Nations people migrated to Canada from, but it is known that they have lived here for over 12,000 years.
+Scientists have not reached a firm conclusion on where First Nations people migrated to Canada from, but it is known that they have lived here for over tens of thousands of years.

 Oldest living tree

 If you’ve ever stepped foot in Vancouver’s old-growth forests, you’ll know that there are trees in Canada older than most of the historic buildings in the country.
 However, you might be surprised to learn just how old some of Canada’s trees are.
 Researcher Dr. Peter M. Brown is the Director of